dullemond/radmc3d-2.0/manual/sphinx/lineradtrans.rst

 that the method automatically tests if a line might 'doppler jump' over the current wavelength channel.
 If so, it will insert substeps in the integration at the location where this danger is present.
-See Fig.~:ref:`fig-doppler-catch`-Right for a pictographic representation of this method.
+See Fig.~:ref:`fig-doppler-catch` for a pictographic representation of this method.
 Note that this method can only be used with the second order ray-tracing (see Section :ref:`sec-second-order`); in fact, as soon as you switch the doppler catching on, RADMC-3D will automatically also switch on